uShip/instana-agent-chef/README.md

 # Publish to Chef Supermarket

-* Update the version number in the module’s metadata.rb file and commit the change to the module repository.
+* Update the version number in the module’s metadata.rb file
 * Update CHANGELOG.md
+* Push changes to the module repository

 ```
 bundle install --binstubs